Mazin21/RISC-V-Computer/README.md

 #### Branch Predictor

 The design of this predictor is static branch prediction, featuring a 6-bit Branch History Register `BHSR` and 64-entry Branch Target Buffer `BTB`.
-It uses an indexing machanisim similar to `GShare predictors`, where the Program Counter `PC` value is XORed with the `BHSR`.
+It uses an indexing mechanism similar to `GShare predictors`, where the Program Counter `PC` value is XORed with the `BHSR`.
 This static predictor is a `Taken-Only` design, where only taken branches are stored in the `BTB`.

 <figure align="center">
     <img src="images/branch_predictor.png", alt="via">